Oral Appliances Therapy

 Keeping the Airway Open

 As noted above, oral appliance therapy is all about helping keep that airway open while you are sleeping.
 To do this, we will get you fitted for a special mouthguard that is designed to keep your jaw and tongue in a specific position that helps stop your airway from being constricted.
 You only need to wear this mouthguard at night when you sleep.

 Many patients have reported that oral appliance therapy is a much better alternative to using what is known as a CPAP machine.
 CPAP machines require a patient to wear a mask hooked up to an air pressure machine all night to help keep the airway open at night.
 A CPAP machine can be difficult to set up, too bulky to travel with and requires the patient to wear a mask all night.

 With oral appliance therapy, you just pop in your mouthguard and night and you are all set.
 They are easy to wear, easy to travel with and most patients report getting used to sleeping with them in their mouth in just a couple of weeks.
 If you are experiencing any side effects from your night mouthguard, make sure you contact your us right away so they can be corrected.
 Side effects can include dry mouth and jaw discomfort.

 Don’t put off getting your sleep apnea treated because you don’t want the hassle of setting up a CPAP machine.
 Contact us at Singing River Dentistry right away and we can determine if you are a good candidate for oral appliance therapy.
-Call us at 256-712-3186 to learn more about our oral appliance therapy options and find out when you can come in for a consultation.
+Call us at 256-712-3186 to learn more about our oral appliance therapy options and the various types of mouthguards we offer.